Giuseppe-Nucifora/ArmFlix/README.md

 </p>
 ArmFlix is a TUI (Text-based User Interface) App developed for ARM64 CPU.
 It is part of the final exam of the Computer Architecture course at UNICAL and aims to implement the following points:

 1. - [X] Menù and interaction with it.
-(Works but It needs the other points. )

 2. - [X] Array with multiple types of data and print.

-3. - [X] Add/remove element. (fixing bugs, assigned to Giuseppuzzu )
+3. - [X] Add/remove element.

 4. - [X] File I/O